Prior to configuring OAuth resource servers, you must finish configuring the PingFederate administration.

 mtls_endpoint_aliasesobject, with content defined by RFC-8705.
 For more information about this file, see the PingFederate documentation.

-This configuration is optional and needed only if you plan to validate PingFederate OAuth access tokens.
+This configuration is optional and necessary only if you plan to validate PingFederate OAuth access tokens.

 - Click Settings and then go to .